Obiente/Cloud/docs/guides/vps-provisioning.md

 2. Click **Terminal** tab
 3. The terminal will connect automatically via WebSocket

-### SSH Access (via Jump Host)
+### SSH Access

-VPS instances can be accessed via SSH without requiring a dedicated IP address:
+VPS instances can be accessed via SSH without requiring a dedicated IP address.
+The SSH proxy routes connections through either:

+1. **vps-gateway Service** (if configured): Uses gRPC to proxy SSH connections
+2. **Jump Host** (fallback): Uses SSH jump host (Proxmox node or dedicated VM)

+**Prerequisites:**

+- **With Gateway**: Gateway service must be running and accessible
+- **Without Gateway**: SSH keys must be configured between the API server and jump host (see "Configure SSH Proxy and Jump Host" section above)
+- The VPS instance must be running
+- Network must be configured on the VPS (even if no public IP is available)

+**Connection Steps:**

 1. Get proxy connection info: